West Indian cricket team in England in 1906: Match 18 v Nottinghamshire

 Cameron and Morrison replaced Learmond and Parker.
 Constantine and Ollivierre kept wicket.
-Only 3 and a half hours play was possible on the first day during which time Nottinghamshire reached 254/5.
+Only 3 1/2 hours play was possible on the first day during which time Nottinghamshire reached 254/5.
 James Iremonger and Wilfred Payton added 123 in 80 minutes for the third wicket.
 Payton eventually fell for 113 in 135 minutes.
 The remaining wickets fell in 55 minutes on the second morning.
 The tourists started badly being 2/3 in the first over.
 Sydney Smith scored 43 but it was left to Bertie Harragin with 26 to avoid the follow-on.
 Thomas Wass took 5/89.

 When they batted again John Gunn scored 112 out of the innings total of 180 scored in 130 minutes, reaching his century in two hours.
 Left with nearly four hours to get 328 the West Indians started well with George Challenor and Oliver Layne scoring 129 for the first wicket.
 Challenor eventually made 108 and a useful stand between Harragin 43* and Archie Cumberbatch 13* saw out time.
 Albert Hallam took 9 wickets in the match.